ISO 8601: Ordinal dates

+This simple form is preferable for occasions when the arbitrary nature of week and month definitions are more of an impediment than an aid, for instance, when comparing dates from different calendars.

 This format is used with simple hardware systems that have a need for a date system, but where including full calendar calculation software may be a significant nuisance.
 This system is sometimes referred to as "Julian Date", but this can cause confusion with the astronomical Julian day, a sequential count of the number of days since day 0 beginning 1 January 4713 BC Greenwich noon, Julian proleptic calendar (or noon on ISO date -4713-11-24 which uses the Gregorian proleptic calendar with a year 0000).

 Times

 ISO 8601 uses the 24-hour clock system.
 As of ISO 8601-1:2019, the basic format is T[hh][mm][ss] and the extended format is T[hh]:[mm]:[ss].
 Earlier versions omitted the T (representing time) in both formats.